realKidDouglas/whatsdapp-ui-example/README.md

 macOs: `"~/Library/Application Support/whatsdapp-ui-example"`

 Windows: `"%AppData%/whatsdapp-ui-example"`

+## High CPU Usage on macOS
+It occurs that Electron and consequently WhatsDapp consumes one CPU to 100% even if nothing seems to happen.
+This leads back to file-watching issue of `node.js`.
+A better notification-service is implemented in [`FSEvents`](https://www.npmjs.com/package/fsevents).

+In WhatsDapp-UI folder run:
+	npm install fsevents

+A bit more info [here](https://til.codes/fix-for-100-cpu-usage-by-nodejs/).

 ## Foreman on macOS
 There is a issue on foreman for macOS, more information [here](https://stackoverflow.com/questions/45422184/heroku-local-on-exit-null-throws-err-unknown-signal-error/49716045#49716045).